dermotduffy/frigate-hass-card/README.md

 ### Using `card-mod` to style the card

-Frigate card allows the use of [card-mod](https://github.com/thomasloven/lovelace-card-mod) to style arbitrary card contents. `card-mod` can be complex to use and relies on the underlying "internal" DOM structure to style elements -- as such, while its use is possible it's not officially supported and no attempt is made to preserve backwards compatability of the internal DOM between any versions.
+This card allows the use of [card-mod](https://github.com/thomasloven/lovelace-card-mod) to style arbitrary card contents. `card-mod` can be complex to use and relies on the underlying internal DOM structure to style elements -- as such, while its use is possible it's not officially supported and no attempt is made to preserve backwards compatability of the internal DOM between any versions.
 It'll look good, but you're on your own!